puppetlabs/puppetserver-helm-chart/README.md

 In case a Load Balancer (LB) must sit in front of Puppet Server - please keep in mind that having a Network LB (operating at OSI Layer 4) is preferable.

-## Migrating from a bare-metal Puppet Server Master - Certificates
+## Migrating from a bare-metal Puppet Master - Certificates

 ### Auto-Signing Certificate Requests

-In general, the easiest way to switch the Puppet Agents from using one Puppet Server master to another is by enabling the auto-signing of CSRs.
+In general, the easiest way to switch the Puppet Agents from using one Puppet master to another is by enabling the auto-signing of CSRs.
 By default, that has been pre-enabled in the Puppet Server Docker container.
 It can be disabled in the Values file by passing an extra environment variable: `AUTOSIGN=false` (in `.Values.puppetserver.extraEnv`).

 You will also need to remove the existing certificates in `/etc/puppetlabs/puppet/ssl` on each Puppet agent.

 ### Using Pre-Generated Puppet Server Master Certificates

-If you prefer not to auto-sign or manually sign the Puppet Agents' CSRs - you can use the same Puppet Server master certificates which you used in your bare-metal setup.
+If you prefer not to auto-sign or manually sign the Puppet Agents' CSRs - you can use the same Puppet master certificates which you used in your bare-metal setup.
 Please archive into a file and place your certificates in the `init/puppet-certs` directory and enable their usage in the Values file (`.Values.puppetserver.preGeneratedCertsJob.enabled`).

 The content of the archive should be very similar to: